 Credit, General Accounting and Budget Departments over the 1 past 23 years.
 I became Assistant Controller in 1974, 2 Controller in 1981, and I was elected to my present 3 position as Assistant Vice President in April, 1984.
-My 4 responsibilities include coordination c.f present 5 accounting and regulatory matters before this Commission 6 (FPSC) and the Federal Energy Regulatory Commission 7 (FERC).
-I have presented testimony before this Commission 8 9 in other proceedings.
-10 What is the purpose of your testimony?
+Hv 4 present responsibilities include coordination C.f 5 accounting and regulatory matters before this Commission 6 (FPSC) and the Federal Energy Regulatory Commission 7 (FERC).
+I have presented testimony before this Commission 8 in other proceedings.
+9 10 What is the purpose of your testimony?
 11 Q. 12 The purpose of my testimony is to respond to various areas 13 λ. and company concern regarding the Commission of 14 confidentiality of certain fuel cost information supplied 15 to the Commission.
 I intend to demonstrate why some of 16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 public disclosure as being "proprietary confidential 19 business information" as defined by Section 366.093, 20 Florida Statutes.
-21 22 " Does Tampa Electric object to providing the Commission 23 Q. report detailing all purchases fuel, with 01 a 24 transportation and fuel handling services?
+21 22 Q. Does Tampa Electric object to providing the Commission 23 fuel, 24 with a report detailing all purchases of transportation and fuel handling services?

-No. Tampa Electric does not object to continuing 1 λ. :0 furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
-However, 25 I will describe 4 later, it is clearly in the best interests of the 5 ratepayers and the company for this Commission to continue 6 7 to treat certain of this information submitted 2.5 "Specified Confidential."
+Tampa Electric does not object to continuing to No. 1 λ. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
+However, as I will describe 4 later, it is clearly in the best interests of the 5 ratepayers and the company for this Commission to continue 6 to treat certain of this information submitted as 7 "Specified Confidential."
 8